bartekwas/cinema/README.md

   * **User Role** for customers
   * **Admin role** for cinema owners
 * System handles user registration, stores the user data and hashed password.

+**005 Asynchronous processing of movies rates**
+* In order to reduce processing time when fetching movies' rates, calculation of average rate per movie was moved to the background, asynchronous job.
+* Job calculates new average per movie every X minutes (configurable)
+* After submitting new rate by the customer, there might be a period of maximum X minutes, where internal rate that is served to all customers might be stale.
+* Saving the rates (even though without calculating new average) is synchronous.
+In the future it might be also split into async job - like queue that takes the new rate and another job that saves it into the db later.
+* Queue aproach was not implemented, as is looks like premature optimisation.
+*

 # High-level architecture of the system